Paid parental leave guidelines

 Eligible Staff Members who have met the criteria for Government PPL have the choice of taking the Government PPL before or after any University entitlements or in conjunction with the University's Paid Parental Leave.

-NOTE: Eligible Staff Members are encouraged to seek advice from Human Resources on how they can structure their Parental Leave entitlements.
+NOTE: Eligible Staff Members are encouraged to seek advice from People and Culture on how they can structure their Parental Leave entitlements.

 Eligible Staff Members should indicate on the Parental Leave Application Form (docx, 157kb) how they would like to receive their PPL and University Parental Leave payments.